burnsgirl/Note-Taker/README.md

 [Contact](#contact)

 ## Installation
-To use this application, you will need to install npm and express on your device.
+To use this application, you will need to install node and express on your device.

 ## Usage
 You will use this site to create notes of things you need to do or remember.
 Once a note is created it will stay there until the user deletes the note.

 ## Technologies
-Technologies used: HTML5, JavaScript, Express, CSS,
+Technologies used: HTML5, JavaScript, Express, CSS, Node, and Heroku.

 ## License
 License: None